tobipahnke/tobipahnke/README.md

   </a>

 - 👋 Hi, I’m Tobias
-- 💼 I'm a System Administrator and Cyber Security Student
+- 💼 I'm IT Security Engineer and Cyber Security Student
 - 💬 Talk to me about freelancing opportunities in cybersecurity, malware analysis, python programming and windows defense
 - 👯 I’m looking to collaborate on cybersecurity projects